 One of the main counter-arguments I heard to IMD was that ‘feminism seeks to address all mental health’.
 As admirable an idea as this is, it clearly isn’t working.
 Male suicide rates are rising year on year, and a recent anxiety workshop on campus received 26 attendees, only 5 of whom were male.
 Last year’s World Mental Health Day Facebook group was equally skewed, with just 20% male attendance several of whom were SABB officers tied to the event.
 Loath as I am to use such small samples for such a big question, the trend is pretty clear: universal mental health initiatives are not reaching as many men as they need to.

-Jack Chadwick recently stated in York Vision that ‘IMD was not a good platform for dealing with any issues because of…the separation the event seeks from feminism’, and described male mental health issues as ‘just facets of one system’.
-With the statistics the way they are, to dismiss the whole of male mental health simply as one more bi-product of the patriarchy is a dire over-simplification.
-Samaritans recently produced a 134-page study entitled ‘Men and Suicide’, in which they identified and discussed a wide variety of inter-related factors, including but not limited to: changing male roles within society, loneliness, unemployment, alcoholism, emotional illiteracy, socio-economic circumstance, divorce, lack of local leadership, disconnection with father figures and issues with medical diagnosis.
+YUSU LGBTQ Officer Jack Chadwick recently stated in York Vision that ‘IMD was not a good platform for dealing with any issues because of…the separation the event seeks from feminism’, and described male mental health issues as ‘just facets of one system’.
+With the statistics the way they are, to dismiss the whole of male mental health simply as one more by-product of the patriarchy is a dire over-simplification.
+The Samaritans recently produced a 134-page study entitled ‘Men and Suicide’, in which they identified and discussed a wide variety of inter-related factors, including but not limited to: changing male roles within society, loneliness, unemployment, alcoholism, emotional illiteracy, socio-economic circumstance, lack of local leadership, disconnection with father figures and issues with medical diagnosis.
 With 78% of all suicides being committed by men, to palm the issue off onto the ‘toxic masculinity’ of the patriarchy without further attention is nothing short of callous.

 There is a fundamental issue here: how can we tell men that their mental health problems are being destigmatised, while stigmatisation dogs the entire framework of the conversation?